-- If for some reason you find yourself getting cold, set up your tent, change into dry clothes and get into your sleeping bag.
+- If for some reason you find yourself getting too cold and unable to warm up by adding layers of clothing, set up your tent, change into dry clothes and get into your sleeping bag.
 If you have a stove, drink some hot liquids.
 Fill up your water containers with hot water and place them in your sleeping bag.

 Once hypothermia has become severe, chances of survival are slim without emergency medical care to actively rewarm the victim.